-From the below screenshot you can see that, we are loading the above specified excel sheet into the QlikView.
-I suggest you to refer Import data from Excel to QlikView article to understand the steps involved in importing the excel tables.
+From the screenshot below, see that we are loading the above specified excel sheet into the QlikView.

 Create a Bar Chart in QlikView

-In this example we will find out, which color product is performing better than the other.
-For this, we are going to use the Color Column on the X-Axis, and the Sales Amount expression on the Y-Axis.
+In this QlikView Bar Chart example, we find out which color product is performing better than the other.
+For this, we use the Color Column on the X-Axis and the Sales Amount expression on the Y-Axis.

 We can create a QlikView bar chart in multiple ways: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option

-Second approach is to right-click on the Report area will open the Context menu.
-From the context menu, Please select the New Sheet Object, and then select the Charts.. option.
+The second approach is to right-click on the Report area opens the Context menu.
+Please select the New Sheet Object, and then select the Charts.. option.

-Either ways, it will open a new window to create a Bar Chart as we shown below:
+Either way opens a new window to create a Bar Chart in QlikView

-Step 1 – General: As you can see from the below screenshot, we assigned a new name to our chart, and then selected the Bar Chart as the chart type
+Step 1 – General: From the below screenshot, see we assigned a new name to our chart, and then selected the Bar Chart as the chart type

-Step 2 – Dimensions: Please select the Dimension column that you want to use in your X-Axis.
+Step 2 – Dimensions: Please select the Dimension column to use in X-Axis.

-- Available Filed/Groups: List of all the available columns, or groups will be displayed under this section.
+- Available Filed/Groups: List of all the available columns, or groups displayed under this section.

-- Used Dimensions: All the columns that are present in this section will be used for the Bar Chart.
+- Used Dimensions: All the columns that are present in this section used in the Bar Chart.

-- Add: This button is used to add the Available columns to used columns section.
+- Add: This button adds the Available columns to the used columns section.

-- Remove: This button will remove the columns from used columns section.
+- Remove: This button removes the columns from the used columns section.

-- Add Calculated Dimension: It will open the Edit Expression window to write your custom expression
+- Add Calculated Dimension: It opens the Edit Expression window to write a custom expression.

-Step 3 – Expression: Once you click the Next button at Dimension page, it will open the Expression page and on top of that, a pop up window will be opened.
-You can use this window to write the custom expression for the Y-Axis data, or you can select the Columns
+Step 3 – Expression: Clicking the Next button at Dimension page opens the Expression page, and on top of that, a pop-up window opened.
+Use this QlikView bar Chart window to write the custom expression for the Y-Axis data, or select the Columns.

-Once you click OK button, edit expression window will be closed.
+Clicking the OK button, edit expression window closed.

-- Label: By default text under the Definition section will be displayed as the Y-Axis label.
+- Label: By default, the text under the Definition section displayed as the Y-Axis label.
 It means, Sum(SalesAmount).
-In order to change that default text, you can place the custom text under this section.
+To change that default text, place the custom text under this section.

-- Values on Data Points: It will show the Data Points, or Data label for each bar present in our bar chart.
-I mean, Sales Amount will be displayed on top of each colored bar.
+- Values on Data Points: It shows the Data Points or Data labels for each bar present in our bar chart.
+It mean Sales Amount displayed on top of each colored bar.

-Step 4 – Sort: Under this section, you can specify the sorting order for the dimensions on the x-axis.
+Step 4 – Sort: Under this section, we can specify the sorting order for the dimensions on the x-axis.

-Step 5 – Style: This page is used to change the style, or look of the bar chart.
-Here you can select the 3D bar chart, Horizontal, Vertical bar Chart, or 2D bar chart.
+Step 5 – Style: This QlikView Bar Chart page is to change the style or look of the bar chart.
+Here we can select the 3D bar chart, Horizontal, Vertical bar Chart, or 2D bar chart.

-From the below screenshot you can see that, we had selected the normal bar chart
+From the below screenshot, see that we had selected the standard bar chart

-Step 6 – Presentation: Here you can change the Bar settings.
+Step 6 – Presentation: Here, we can change the QlikView Bar Chart’s Bar settings.

 Axes: Use this Axes page to change the axes setting.

 Step 8 – Colors: This page is very helpful to change the Color pattern of the bar chart.
-From the below screenshot you can see that, we are selecting the Multicolored option.
-By this it will display different colors for different colored product.
+Here, we are selecting the Multicolored option.
+By this, it displays different colors for the different colored products.

-Step 9 – Number: You can use this page to format the Expression value.
-This will be reflected only when you display the data labels, or data points.
+Step 9 – Number: Use this QlikView Bar Chart page to format the Expression value.
+It only reflects when we display the data labels or data points.
 For example, here we are displaying the Sum of Sales Amount on the y-axis.
-As we all know that, it is money so you can select the money.
+As we all know, it is money so that we can select the money.

-Step 10 – Font: Please change the Font family, style, and size of the font as per your requirements.
-All these changes will be reflected in the Chart report
+Step 10 – Font: Please change the Font family, style, and size of the font as per requirements.
+All these changes reflected in the Chart report

-Step 11 – Layout: As we selected the Shadow bar chart, it is showing the setting to alter the shadow intensity etc. You can use this page to alter it.
+Step 11 – Layout: As we selected the Shadow bar chart, it is showing the setting to alter the shadow intensity, etc. Use this page to alter it.

 Step 12 – Caption: Use this page to stylized the QlikView bar Chart Caption.
-For example, its color, background, position etc. Once you done, clik the Finish button.
+For example, its color, background, position, etc. Once complete, click the Finish button.